RodolpheThienard/OBHPC_TD2/readme.md

 To try them, run `make test` in the root repertory of the project

 ## Run project
+Before running this project,chect that the cpu frequency is stable by using cpupower
+`sudo cpupower frequency-info`
+if you have the option userspace in gouvernor, run
+`sudo cpupower frequency-set -f FREQ` where FREQ is the higher frequency avaible.
+else run
+`sudo cpupower frequency-set -g performance`
 To run the project, first verify that you own the dependancies !
 After you only have to run the script `./script.sh`
 when this will be done, run the gnuplot script with your CPU name.